-Even though it’s just open a month at the U.S. Bank Tower, the slide already claimed a victim.
-Gayle Yashar, 57, of New York claimed that she broke her ankle while using the slide.
-She and her husband filed a complaint in Los Angeles Superior Court, the company that owns the U.S. Bank Towner, Our, and Legends Hospitality, the operator of the slide.
+Even though it’s open for a month at the U.S. Bank Tower, the slide has already claimed a victim.
+Gayle Yashar, 57, of New York, claimed she broke her ankle while using the slide.
+She and her husband filed a complaint in Los Angeles Superior Court, the company that owns the U.S. Bank Towner, Our, and Legends Hospitality, the slide operator.

 The lawsuit says that the slide accelerates so fast that visitors cannot correctly slow down in time to prevent injury.
 Yashar and her attorney even posted the video of her trip down the Skyslide on Youtube.

-In case you or a family member injure yourselves using the Skyslide, there are options open for you.
+If you or a family member injured yourselves using the Skyslide, options are open for you.
 Ehline Law successfully represented hundreds of clients injured due to unsafe conditions at entertainment venues, including amusement parks and others.
 We understand the risks that many companies overlook to open their locations, often at the expense of visitors.
 If you suffered a serious injury on a ride or attraction at an amusement park, contact us at (833) LETS-SUE for a free consultation, as you may be eligible for compensation.